 Frequently Asked Questions

-Have a safe and fun July 4!What time does July 4th at the National Archives begin?
+What time does July 4th with the National Archives begin?

-Do I need tickets to attend?
+Do I need register in order to attend?